RTMecha/BetterLegacy/snapshots.md

 ### Core
 - callModifierBlock modifiers now check for modifier blocks in the objects' associated Prefab.
 Good for per-Prefab functions.
 - Fully implemented Level Collections, item collaborating and Prefabs to the Arcade server.
+- Server now has support for date published values.
+Levels uploaded before this update will not have this value, and as such won't be sorted.

+### Arcade
+- Added viewing online Level Collections to the Arcade menu.
+- Online tab now has sort settings.

 ### Editor
 - Added "Snap Created" in Config Manager > Editor > BPM.
 This forces new objects to snap to the BPM.